 - Identifying patterns of behaviour in care service users which may need attention

 How to improve your observation skills

-Improving your observation skills isn’t always easy, but it can help to go on an Observation Skills for the Carers training course.
+Improving your observation skills isn’t always easy, but it can help to go on an Observation Skills course.
 Here you will learn everything from the importance of observations and how to analyse behaviour to accurate record keeping.
 This last skill is just as important as observation.